GWB2025/Stiffness-Matrix-Generator/README.md

 ## Quick Start

 1) **Hosted**: Click the badge to open the GitHub Pages build.
 Pick an analysis mode, set node count, add elements, then generate/invert the matrix and calculate displacements/reactions.
 Load a preset (Examples 1.1, 1.2, or Problem 6) for a ready-made setup.
 2) **Local**: Run `python -m server.py` and open the printed `https://127.0.0.1:5001` URL.
 Bypass the self-signed cert warning.
 Workflow is identical to hosted, and local state persists in your browser storage.
+3) **Share results**: Use `Summary` for LaTeX or `Markdown Summary` for forum-friendly output; JSON export/import helps move setups between machines.

 ## Key Features